tableau/tableau-app-msft-teams/README.md

 The Tableau Cloud app for Microsoft Teams is a new app in the MSFT Teams Marketplace (GA this summer), that makes it easy to consume your content within Teams.
 As the name implies, the version in the Teams Marketplace is only for Tableau Cloud.
 This repository contains the app manifest files required to side-load the Tableau Server app for Microsoft Teams.
 Side-loading is required, because the app manifest needs to be updated to point to the customer's Tableau Server environment domains.

+Check out the [release notes](/ReleaseNotes.md), for the details of any updates.

 ## Prerequisites

 In order to use the Tableau App for Microsoft Teams, you need a few things: